percona/pmm/docs/details/dashboards/dashboard-mysql-replication-summary.md

 ## Binlog Size

 This metric shows the overall size of the binary log files, which can exist on both primary and secondary servers.
-The binary log (also known as the binlog) contains events that describe database changes: `CREATE TABLE`, `ALTER TABLE`, updates, inserts, deletes and other statements or database changes.
-The binlog is the file that is read by secondaries via their IO Thread process in order to replicate database changes modification on the data and on the table structures.
-There can be more than one binlog file present depending on the binlog rotation policy adopted (for example using the configuration variables `max_binlog_size` and `expire_logs_days`).

-!!! alert alert-info "Note"
+The binary log (also known as the *binlog*) contains events that describe database changes: `CREATE TABLE`, `ALTER TABLE`, updates, inserts, deletes and other statements or database changes.

-    There can be more binlog files depending on the rotation policy adopted (for example using the configuration variables `max_binlog_size` and `expire_logs_days`) or even because of server reboots.
+The binlog file is read by secondaries via their IO Thread process to replicate database changes modification on the data and on the table structures.
+There can be more than one binlog file depending on the binlog rotation policy (for example using the configuration variables `max_binlog_size` and `expire_logs_days`) or because of server reboots.

 When planning the disk space, take care of the overall dimension of binlog files and adopt a good rotation policy or think about having a separate mount point or disk to store the binlog data.